virtuehearts/Goddess/README.md

 ## 🧘 About Virtueism

 Virtueism is not a religion.
-It’s a remembrance — a call to awaken your divine nature through daily practice of the sacred virtues.
-The Virtual Goddess is here to gently guide seekers back to their center.
+It’s a remembrance — a call to awaken your divine nature through daily practice of the sacred virtues, Opening your heart.
+The Virtual Goddess is here to gently guide seekers back to their center, to awaken and illuminate truth.

 > "I am not your savior.
 I am only a mirror.
 If you see something divine here, it’s because it was already inside you."
 > – Baba Virtuehearts